petermr/CEVOpen/annotations_2022/README.md

 ## Feedback

-If anyone has any comments related to our system or about our work could defenietly leave a comment over our discussion channel: https://github.com/petermr/petermr/discussions/4#discussion-3783455
+If anyone has any comments related to our system or about our work could defenietly leave a comment over our [discussion channel](https://github.com/petermr/petermr/discussions/4#discussion-3783455)